MicrosoftDocs/memdocs/memdocs/autopilot/add-devices.md

 - Windows 10
 - Windows Holographic, version 2004

+Windows Autopilot device registration can be done within your organization by manually collecting the hardware identity of devices (hardware hashes) and uploading this information in a comma-separated-value (CSV) file.
+Capturing the hardware hash for manual registration requires booting the device into Windows 10.
+Therefore, this process is intended primarily for testing and evaluation scenarios.

+Device owners can only register thier devices with a hardware hash.
+Other methods (PKID, tuple) are available through OEMs or CSP partners.

 This article provides step by step guidance to perform manual registration.
 For an overview of registration and manual registration, see the following topics:
 - [Registration overview](registration-overview.md)
 - [Manual registration overview](manual-registration.md)

-## Manual registration process

- Windows Autopilot device registration can be done within your organization by collecting the hardware identity (the hardware hash) and uploading it manually.
-Capturing the hardware hash for manual registration requires booting the device into Windows 10.
-Therefore, this process is intended primarily for testing and evaluation scenarios.

-> Device owners can only register thier devices with a hardware hash.
-Other methods (PKID, tuple) are available through OEMs or CSP partners.
+For more information about registering HoloLens 2 devices with Windows Autopilot, see [Windows Autopilot for HoloLens 2](https://docs.microsoft.com/hololens/hololens2-autopilot#2-register-devices-in-windows-autopilot).

+> [!IMPORTANT]
+> In Windows 10, version 1809 and earlier, it is important to not connect devices to the Internet prior to capturing the hardware hash and creating an Autopilot device profile.
+This includes collecting the hardware hash, uploading the .CSV into MSfB or Intune, assigning the profile, and confirming the profile assignment.
+Connecting the device to the Internet before this process is complete will result in the device downloading a blank profile that is stored on the device until it's explicity removed.
+In Windows 10 version 1809, you can clear the cached profile by restarting OOBE.
+In previous versions, the only way to clear the stored profile is to re-install the OS, reimage the PC, or run **sysprep /generalize /oobe**. <br>
+> <br>After Intune reports the profile ready to go, only then should the device be connected to the Internet.

 > [!NOTE]
-> The process for obtaining the hardware hash from HoloLens devices is different than the process for a PC.
-For more information about registering HoloLens 2 devices with Windows Autopilot, see [Windows Autopilot for HoloLens 2](https://docs.microsoft.com/hololens/hololens2-autopilot#2-register-devices-in-windows-autopilot).
+> If OOBE is restarted too many times it can enter a recovery mode and fail to run the Autopilot configuration.
+You can identify this scenario if OOBE displays multiple configuration options on the same page, including language, region, and keyboard layout.
+The normal OOBE displays each of these on a separate page.
+The following value key tracks the count of OOBE retries: <br>
+> <br>**HKCU\SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\UserOOBE** <br>
+> To ensure OOBE has not been restarted too many times, you can change this value to 1.

 ## Prerequisites